Strategies in POMDPs with Stage Duration: Concluding remarks

-However, it is possible to introduce new transitions when moving from $h=1$ to $h<1$, which implies that \cite{Cha22} cannot be applied.
+However, it is possible to introduce new transitions when moving from $h=1$ to $h<1$, which implies that the results from \cite{Cha22} cannot be applied.
 In fact, it is possible that $V(h)$ is not lower semi-continuous at $1$, even in the state-blind case.